snakeleon/YouCompleteMe-x64/README.md

 ### The `:YcmToggleLogs` command

-This command automatically opens in windows the stdout and stderr logfiles written by the `ycmd` server.
+This command automatically opens in windows the stdout and stderr logfiles written by the [ycmd server][ycmd].
 If one or both logfiles are already opened, they are automatically closed. `stderr` or `stdout` can be specified as an argument of this command to only open the corresponding logfile instead of both.
 If this logfile is already opened, it will be closed.
 Only for debugging purpose.

 ### The `:YcmCompleter` command

+This command gives access to a number of additional [IDE-like features](#quick-feature-summary) in YCM, for things like semantic GoTo, type information, FixIt and refactoring.

-This command can be used to invoke completer-specific commands.
+Technically the command invokes completer-specific commands.
 If the first argument is of the form `ft=...` the completer for that file type will be used (for example `ft=cpp`), else the native completer of the current buffer will be used.
-Call `YcmCompleter` without further arguments for information about the commands you can call for the selected completer.
+Call `YcmCompleter` without further arguments for a list of the commands you can call for the current completer.

-See the _YcmCompleter subcommands_ section for more information on the available subcommands.
+See the [file type feature summary](#quick-feature-summary) for an overview of the features available for each file type.
+See the _YcmCompleter subcommands_ section for more information on the available subcommands and their usage.

-YcmCompleter subcommands
+YcmCompleter Subcommands
 ------------------------

-[See the docs for the `YcmCompleter` command before tackling this section.]
+NOTE: See the docs for the `YcmCompleter` command before tackling this section.

 The invoked subcommand is automatically routed to the currently active semantic completer, so `:YcmCompleter GoToDefinition` will invoke the `GoToDefinition`